 We know Jesus can do anything because he is divine.
 Scripture shows that he could multiply, change substance and change appearance.
 Jesus multiplied bread and fish.
 He also changed substance and appearance, like water into wine.
 This natural food was multiplied and natural drink transformed to become supernatural food and drink.

 Conceived by the power of the Holy Spirit and born of the Virgin Mary, the Lord’s physical body was supernatural.
+No other human body has “ever” been created this way.
 His supernatural body could walk on water; he had complete control over nature.
 His own body changed “form” two different times, according to scripture.
 (Matt 17:2, Mark 16:12) And there were other times his very own disciples could not recognize him.

 The birth of Jesus was supernatural, which is easier to believe then eating the flesh and drinking the blood of Jesus.
 Many people today fall short of supernatural faith because they get caught up in their own “human difficult and disturbing thoughts,” just like the disciples did that left Jesus.